 Tips and Servings

-Greek yogurt makes a healthy addition to any weight-loss diet.
+Greek yogurt in your diet plan makes a healthy addition to any weight-loss routine.
 It's filling, high in protein yet low in calories and a good source of calcium.
 Buy the plain variety and add fresh fruit to bump up the nutrition.
 The tangy yogurt also makes a healthy topper for your baked potato or you can use it to increase the protein content in a fruit smoothie.

 What's important to keep in mind when it comes to weight loss is your overall calorie intake.
 Even if all your calories come from healthy sources, such as nonfat Greek yogurt, eating more than your body needs will result in weight gain, not loss.